 positioning patients correctly for scans, and processing radiographic images.

-The Radiologic Technology programs at Colorado Mesa University prepare individuals for certification and professional practice in the field.
-CMU offers an entry level degree and a more specialized degree for students who are already Registered Radiologic Technologists.
+The Radiologic Technology program at Colorado Mesa University prepares individuals for certification and professional practice in the field.
 CMU also offers many clubs and organizations that can help students build connections and leadership skills.

 • CT Technologist